 If your budget allows, I would buy school uniform extras of polo shirts, shirts and socks during the summer months when school uniform stocks are at their best.
 And even if your school cardigan, jumper, pinafore is crested, buy a spare generic one in the same colour, in case you have an emergency mid-week.

-Over to you now.
-Have we missed any vital school uniform hacks or do you have any of your own to share?
+Have Your Say!
+Have we missed any vital hacks for school uniforms or do you have any of your own to share?
 Please let us know in the comments box below.